 Specifically, if Better’s Loan Estimate (LE) isn’t at least $1,000 less in closing costs at the same interest rate and for the same loan terms (excluding property taxes and insurance) as the LE from another lender, they’ll give you a grand if/when you close with that other lender.

 There are some strings.
-First, the Loan Estimate must be dated within 3 business days from its date of submission to Better Mortgage.
+First, the Loan Estimate must be dated within 3 business days from its date of submission to Better.
 So you’ve got to act quickly.

 However, if you’re already relatively far along in the process with another lender, it’s not going to work.

-Assuming you stick with your original lender, you’ll have to present the Closing Disclosure (CD) and final note within 30 days of closing to get the $1,000, and the approval has to be based on the LE you submitted to Better Mortgage.
+Assuming you stick with your original lender, you’ll have to present the Closing Disclosure (CD) and final note within 30 days of closing to get the $1,000, and the approval has to be based on the LE you submitted to Better.

 Of course, they’re bound to try to make a deal somewhere in between to avoid all that.

-Along with this promo, Better Mortgage separates itself from the crowd by focusing on speed and technology.
+Along with this promo, Better separates itself from the crowd by focusing on speed and technology.